stdevPavelmc/mailad/Features.md

 ## General and specific quota system

-_**Notice:** This feature was introduced in October/2020 and if you has MailAD from a date earlier than that please **after** reading this go to the file [Simplify_AD_config.md](Simplify_AD_config.md) and read there how to migrate._
+_**Notice:** This feature was introduced in February/2021 and if you has MailAD from a date earlier than that please **after** reading this go to the file [Simplify_AD_config.md](Simplify_AD_config.md) and read there how to migrate._

-Eventually or from start you need a quota system, users are lazy and have the nasty habbit of pile unused mail on their mailboxes, so we propose a General and individual quota system, like this:
+Eventually or from start you need a quota system, users are lazy and have the nasty habit of pile unused mail on their mailboxes, so we propose a General and individual quota system.

 ### General quota